 The lawsuit alleged that the Covington’s policy had the effect of making it harder for voucher households—who are disproportionately African American, female-headed, and families with children—to access housing.
 The suit also alleged that the insurer’s discriminatory policies disproportionately affected predominately African-American neighborhoods in New Orleans, where voucher households are highly concentrated.

 In an April 2018 settlement, Covington agreed to stop considering individuals’ source of income when determining pricing or eligibility for property or commercial liability insurance sold to owners of private rental properties.
 Covington also agreed to pay $160,000 to compensate plaintiffs for their damages and attorneys' fees.

-The firm co-counseled with Elizabeth Owen of GNOFHAC and Galen Hair of Scott, Vicknair, Hair & Checki.
+The Relman Colfax litigation team was led by Steve Dane and Joe Wardenski, with assistance from co-counsel with Elizabeth Owen of GNOFHAC and Galen Hair of Scott, Vicknair, Hair & Checki.

 Baugh v.
 Covington Specialty Insurance Company, No. 2:17-cv-09127 (E.D.
 La.)